Crystal nucleation along an entropic pathway: Teaching liquids how to transition: Simulation Method

 \subsection{Machine learning technique and entropy calculations}

-The first step in our approach consists of using machine learning (ML) to model accurately the Helmholtz free energy of the liquid and solid phases.
+The first step in our approach consists of using machine learning (ML) to model accurately the canonical partition function $Q(N,V,T)$, or equivalently the Helmholtz free energy $A=-k_BT \ln Q(N,V,T)$, for densities and temperatures spanned during crystallization.
 For this purpose, we train an artificial neural network using as reference data the Helmholtz free energy of the Lennard-Jones system from the Johnson, Zollweg and Gubbins equation of state ($JZG-EOS$) for the fluid phase~\cite{Johnson} and from the van der Hoef equation of state ($VDH-EOS$) for the face-centered cubic crystal~\cite{vanderhoef}.
 The structure of the ANN used in this work is given in Fig.~\ref{Fig1}.

 The ANN we employ includes 4 layers, the input and output layers, as well as two hidden layers.
 The input layer is composed of 2 input neurons, corresponding to the two input parameters, temperature $T$ and density $\rho$, for which we need to determine the Helmholtz free energy of the system.
 The next two layers are hidden layers, for which we have used, respectively, $5$ and $4$ neurons.
-We add that we include the usual bias node $b$ for the input layer and every hidden layer~\cite{guo2018adaptive,sidky2018learning,mansbach2015machine}.
+We add that we include the usual bias node $b$ for the input layer and every hidden layer~\cite{desgranges2018new,guo2018adaptive,sidky2018learning,mansbach2015machine}.
 Finally, the output layer only contains a single neuron, since we aim here to predict the Helmholtz free energy for any $(T,\rho)$ set.
-The the machine-learned Helmholtz free energy $A^{ML}$ can then be obtained through the following equation~\cite{behler2016perspective,geiger2013neural}
+The machine-learned Helmholtz free energy $A^{ML}$ can then be obtained through the following equation~\cite{behler2016perspective,geiger2013neural}

-Here, $W(i-1,i,l,j)$ is the weight matrix connecting neuron $l$ from layer $i-1$ to neuron $j$ from layer $i$, the $f_i$ functions are the activation functions, chosen as the $tanh$ function for $i=1,2,3$ and the linear function for $i=4$, The weights for the ANN are trained during an iterative process, going first through a forward pass and then a backpropagation algorithm.
+in which $W(i-1,i,l,j)$ is the weight matrix connecting neuron $l$ from layer $i-1$ to neuron $j$ from layer $i$, the $f_i$ functions are the activation functions, chosen as the $tanh$ function for $i=1,2,3$ and the linear function for $i=4$, The weights for the ANN are trained during an iterative process, going first through a forward pass and then a backpropagation algorithm.
+Eq.~\ref{AML} therefore provides a way to estimate the Helmholtz free energy not only for the equilibrium phases, i.e. the solid and liquid which serve to train the ANN, but also for the intermediate, nonequilibrium, states~\cite{koss2017free} that connect the starting point, the metastable liquid, to the top of the free energy barrier, corresponding to the formation of the critical nucleus.